Nexagonal/KyleGPT/README.md

 ### iOS Setup

-1. Open `KyleGPT.xcodeproj` in Xcode.
+1. **Open the Project:** Open `KyleGPT.xcodeproj` in Xcode.
-2. Update the `AppConfig` struct in `KyleGPTApp.swift` to point to your deployed backend URL.
+2. **Configure Secrets:**
+   - Duplicate `KyleGPT/Secrets.swift.example` and rename it to `Secrets.swift` locally.
+   - If `Secrets.swift` does not appear in Xcode, drag it from Finder into the `KyleGPT` group in the Xcode Project Navigator.
+   - Fill in your `serverURL`, `apiKey`, and `adminEmail` inside `Secrets.swift`.
+3. **Firebase Configuration:**
+   - Download your `GoogleService-Info.plist` from your Firebase Console.
+   - Drag and drop it into the `KyleGPT` group in Xcode.
-3. Ensure the project is signed with an Apple Developer account capable of Push Notifications.
+4. **Provisioning:** Ensure the project is signed with an Apple Developer account capable of Push Notifications.
-4. Build and run on a physical device or simulator.
+5. **Compile & Run:** Build and run on a physical device or simulator.

+*Note: `Secrets.swift`, `GoogleService-Info.plist`, `.env` and `chat.db` are explicitly git-ignored to guarantee your repository remains perfectly clean.*

 ## Key Features